The one skill every job seeker needs is one that most people don’t seem to possess:

-Being a good listener makes even less qualified candidates more attractive.
+Being a good listener

-Have you noticed that listening well and truly being engaged in a conversation seem to be lost arts these days?
+Have you noticed that listening well and being truly engaged in a conversation seem to be lost arts these days?

-We want things to happen quickly, and then we quickly lose interest.
+- We want things to happen quickly, and then we quickly lose interest.

-Many narcissistically need to focus everything on themselves.
+- More and more people display narcissistic tendencies, and need to focus everything on themselves.

 Listening well, of course, keeps you open to – and better able to – absorb pertinent information.

 Successful job search relies heavily on strong networking.